jorisvandenbossche/DS-python-data-analysis/setup.md

 ## 1. Install Python and the required Python packages

-For scientific and data analysis, we recommend to use Anaconda (or Miniconda) (<https://www.anaconda.com/download/>), which provide a Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for both Window, Linux and Mac), instead of installing Python as such.
+For scientific and data analysis, we recommend to use Anaconda (or Miniconda) (<https://www.anaconda.com/download/>), which provides a Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for both Windows, Linux and Mac), instead of installing Python as such.
 After installation, proceed with the setup.

 ### Install Anaconda

 #### Option 1: I do not have Anaconda  installed

-For first time users and people not fully confident with using the command line, we advice to install Anaconda, by downloading and installing the Python 3.x version from <https://www.anaconda.com/download/>.
+For first time users and people not fully confident with using the command line, we advise to install Anaconda, by downloading and installing the Python 3.x version from <https://www.anaconda.com/download/>.
 Recent computers will require the 64-Bit installer.

 For more detailed instructions to install Anaconda, check the [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) or [linux](https://docs.anaconda.com/anaconda/install/linux/) installation tutorial.

 **Note:** When you are already familiar to the command line and Python environments you could opt to use Miniconda instead of Anaconda and download it from <https://conda.io/miniconda.html>.
 The main difference is that Anaconda provides a graphical user interface (Anaconda navigator) and a whole lot of scientific packages (e.g <https://docs.anaconda.com/anaconda/packages/py3.6_win-64/>) when installing, whereas for Miniconda the user needs to install all packages using the command line.
 On the other hand, Miniconda requires less disc space.
 By choosing Miniconda, create the lesson environment using the [environment file](https://github.com/jorisvandenbossche/DS-python-data-analysis/blob/master/environment.yml): `conda env create -f environment.yml`

 #### Option 2: I have installed Anaconda  earlier